This article may contain links from our affiliate partners. Please read how we make money!

 Is marinated chicken bad for you?

-Before we dive into recipes, let’s clear the air about this question for a second first.
+Before I dive into recipes, let’s clear the air about this question for a second first.

 A lot of people seem to either swear that meat is no good without a proper marinade, or swear that it’s bad for you.